 Your members are accustomed to reading a continuous stream of information in their social platforms’ feeds, and your online community is no exception.
 Frequent updates entice users to visit the platform more often as well as soak up details and share what they like with others.
 Boost engagement by feeding members a steady supply of useful and relevant content, such as industry news, commentary, job tips, and career opportunities.

-YourMembership association management software (AMS) includes online community technology with a mobile app.
+YourMembership association management software (AMS) includes a mobile responsive online community.
 It’s built in to help you increase social and community collaboration.
 It connects members to personalized dynamic content, career and learning opportunities, and member benefits.

 2. Encourage connections.